 If a driver kills someone in a work zone, they’ll be charged with reckless homicide, which is also a felony.

-If you were injured by another driver in a construction zone, call an experienced Illinois lawyer today.
+If you were injured by another driver in a construction zone, call an experienced Elgin, Illinois accident lawyer today.
 You deserve to hold the at-fault driver responsible for their actions.
 A lawyer will help you handle any insurance claims you need to file.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 If you can’t settle with an insurer for some reason, your attorneys will advise your chances of success in court.
 To learn more about your recovery options, call Staver Accident Injury Lawyers, P.C. at (312) 236-2900.